Turn Up the Volume on These Android Music Apps

 Let's start with the default choice, just because you may have overlooked it.
 That would be a mistake: Google Play Music offers a number of perks that ought to make you give it a whirl.
 Google makes a pretty clever upload manager that lets you add up to 50,000 songs from iTunes or any other program where you’re currently storing your music.
 And if you subscribe to the $9.99-a-month premium service, you get access to the entire Google Play catalogue along with YouTube Red.
 This grants you ad-free viewing of nearly all videos on the service and access to programming developed specifically for YouTube Red subscribers.
 And even if you don't shoot for the cloud and streaming services, it still does a good job of playing music in your device storage, though with less frills than other players.

-You may think the Google Play Store is the last place you’d find an app built by Apple.
-But Apple Music is here, and it’s rather quite good.
-You’ll have access to Beats One, your music playlists, and Apple’s catalogue of 30 million songs.
+Apple Music isn't just for iOS anymore.
+And even the most ardent Android fan would have to concede Apple's streaming service is pretty good.
+You get access to Beats One, your music playlists, and Apple’s catalogue of 30 million songs.
 This option is most likely going to appeal to those who generally stick close to Apple’s ecosystem, but it's nice to have the ability to throw an Android phone into the mix.
 Apple Music subscriptions cost $9.99 a month, but you can enjoy a three-month trial at the start.
 (And if you happen to sign up for an unlimited data plan through Verizon, you currently can get six months of Apple Music for free.)

 The lesser-known BlackPlayer is a slick, minimalist app with a clean, configurable interface that packs decent features under the hood.
 Swipe controls let you easily navigate the library's various views (track, album, artist, genre) as well as playback.
 Vertical swipes to bring you to next or previous tracks.
 On the audio end, BlackPlayer includes a 5 band equalizer, as well as a variety of audio effects such as a bass booster and virtualizer, and gapless playback and crossfade on devices that support it.
 BlackPlayer also comes with three widgets, an ID3 tag editor, and support for FLAC and embedded lyrics.